defndaines/summoners_tail/README.md

 There is some repetitive code.
 I generally follow a "rule of three", where after the third piece of similar code I abstract it out to a common function.
 There's room for that here, but I haven't tackled it yet.

+### Lifecycle

+At this time, the `Monitor` is not under supervision, so if it crashes, there is no recovery.
+This is aligned with the expectation that everything is running from IEx at the moment.
+Additionally, there is no shut-down built in, although after an hour, there will be no more work for it to do.